Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Coherent Pairwise Comparisons

 In the case of Mallows, it is easy to see that $\roi_{i}<\roi_{j}$ implies $q_{i,j}>1/2$ for any pair of items $a_{i}$ and $a_{j}$.
-That is, the center ranking defines a total order on the set of arms: If an arm $a_{i}$ precedes another arm $a_{j}$ in the (center) ranking, then $a_{i}$ beats $a_{j}$ in a pairwise comparison\footnote{Recall that this property is an axiomatic assumption underlying the \Algo{IF} and \Algo{BTM} algorithms.
-Interestingly, the stochastic triangle inequality, which is also assumed by \citet{YuBrKlJo12}, is not satisfied for Mallows $\phi$-model \citep{Ma57}.}.
+That is, the center ranking defines a total order on the set of arms.
 Moreover, as shown by \citet{Ma57}, the pairwise probabilities can be calculated analytically as functions of the model parameters $\phi$ and $\ro$ as follows: Assume the Mallows model with parameters $\phi$ and $\ro$.
 Then, for any pair of items $i$ and $j$ such that $\roi_{i}<\roi_{j}$, the pairwise probability is given by $q_{i,j}=g(\roi_{i},\roi_{j},\phi)$, where